Grails-Plugin-Consortium/grails-cxf/README.markdown

 **EXCLUDES**

-If you wish to exclude a bunch of methods from exposure when using `EndpointType.SIMPLE` simply provide an array of method name strings to the excludes param.
+If you wish to exclude methods from exposure when using `EndpointType.SIMPLE` you may provide an array of method name strings to the excludes param.
 The groovy methods are ignored by default and no action is necessary to remove the groovy/meta stuff.

 ```groovy
 @GrailsCxfEndpoint(expose=EndpointType.SIMPLE, excludes=['methodOne', 'methodTwo'])